abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

 - Your hash function is really important.
 If your hash function mapped all the keys to a single slot.
 Ideally, your hash function would map keys evenly all over the hash.
 - If those linked lists get long, it slows down your hash table a lot.
 But they won’t get long if you use a good hash function!
+- **Time complexity:** The time complexity of a hash table is `O(1)` for insertions, deletions, and lookups.
+But that’s only true if you have a good hash function.
+If you have a bad hash function, you could end up with a hash table that’s as slow as a linked list, and then the time complexity would be `O(n)`.

 ---